toadkicker/libvips-docker/README.md

 ## Goals
 - [ ] Backward support for all releases as containers
+- [ ] Automate testing of containers
 - [ ] Support for Windows and Alpine containers
+- [ ] Provide a cli to pass arguments to configure scripts
 - [ ] Forward support automating future builds to push to docker hub
+- [ ] Document how it all works

 ## Contributing